 Proper sensor type is also a very important factor to obtain precise measurements.
 The sensor must have the correct temperature range to meet the process requirements.
 In special processes the sensor might need to have different requirements such as leak-proof, anti-vibration, antiseptic, etc.

-Standard sensor limits of error are $\pm$ 4degrees F ( $\pm$ 2degrees C) or 0.75% of sensed temperature (half that for special) plus drift caused by improper protection or an over-temperature occurrence.
-This error is far greater than controller error and cannot be corrected on the sensor except by proper selection and replacement.
+Standard sensor limits of error are 4 F (2 C) or 0.75% of sensed temperature (half that for special) plus drift caused by improper protection or

 2-6 Thermocouple Input Wiring